RayanEmara/Twitter_scraper/README.md

 # Twitter_scraper

 Script for scraping the twitter front end API using a nitter instance ( nitter.net in this case).

 ## Road map

+- [ ] Implement day by day pagination
 - [ ] Adding a serious database solution
 - [ ] Rewriting in java/rust
 - [ ] Sanitizing sensitive info